Updated on May 19th, 2022 by Quinn Mohammed

 Sure Dividend believes that the best way to build wealth over the long-term is by investing in companies with long track records of dividend growth.
 That is why we often highlight the Dividend Aristocrats, a group of 65 stocks in the S&P 500 with at least a quarter-century of dividend growth, as an excellent place for investors to find high-quality dividend stocks.

 You can download an Excel spreadsheet of all 65 (with metrics that matter such as dividend yields and price-to-earnings ratios) by clicking the link below:

 That said, we understand that investors might find growth stocks, especially in the technology sector, an attractive investment vehicle.

 One name that has become popular among investors is Datadog, Inc. (DDOG).
 Datadog had its initial public offering on September 10, 2019.
 The stock opened up with an IPO price of $27 before climbing 39% at the end of its first trading day.
-Shares of Datadog has been riding an incredible hot streak as the stock is up more than 138% in 2020, which compares quite favorably to the 10.2% return of the S&P 500 index.
+Shares of Datadog have been riding an incredible hot streak since inception, as the stock is up more than 134% since late 2019, which compares quite favorably to the 37% return of the S&P 500 index.
 However, DDOG has traded down 40% year-to-date in 2022.